Wood burning stoves: what you need to know

 Prices also vary by supplier and region, so it's worth taking a look at how much it costs in your area before making a decision.

 But to give you a rough idea of the cost of wood, we've looked at prices across a number of online suppliers (autumn 2019).
-The prices for the logs are for softwoods (pine and fir, for example), and hardwoods, such as oak, ash, beech and birch.
+The prices for the logs are for a mix of softwoods (pine and fir, for example), and hardwoods, such as oak, ash, beech and birch.

 All sites deliver across the UK, and the prices for seasoned and kiln-dried logs don't include delivery, but the price for the wood pellets and briquettes do.

-- Seasoned logs - around £116 per cubic metre
+- Seasoned logs (fully or partially dried logs) - around £116 per cubic metre

-- Kiln-dried logs - around £135 per cubic metre
+- Kiln-dried logs (dried in a kiln) - around £135 per cubic metre

 - Wood pellets are usually sold by the kg and cost around £120 per 500kg, which is roughly equivalent to one cubic metre